 Activism and art: critiquing the post-colonial age.

 Artist Areena Ang’s practice centralises around themes of narrative, so-called “post-colonialism” and emancipation for people of colour.
 Before coming to London to start her art education, the artist moved from Kuala Lumpur to be schooled in Dorset.
 Living in a rural area in which conservative actions and racism can often be the norm was difficult, but this has only sparked positive activist behaviours in both Areena’s works and daily life, from her helping install sanitary bins in the men’s toilets for transgender and non-binary individuals, to co-organising a QTIPOC+ seminar group.
-Now completing her BA at the Slade School of Fine Art, UCL, Areena finds herself and her peers “celebrating each other’s existences”, and it is strands of existence and narrative that underpin her works, with them often revealing an interaction between two individuals.
+Now completing her first year BA at the Slade School of Fine Art, UCL, Areena finds herself and her peers “celebrating each other’s existences”, and it is strands of existence and narrative that underpin her works, with them often revealing an interaction between two individuals.
 The artist enjoys the challenge of encapsulating a story within a painting.
 Time standing still is referenced in other ways too, with Areena revealing her belief to us that post-colonialism does not exist, in fact, we continue to live frozen in a colonial age, in which Western culture dominates.
 Alongside these larger themes of that permeate the artist’s practice, we discover that The Powerpuff Girls and rapper Noname also play key roles.
 Areena’s practice is interdisciplinary, with her writing texts to complement her paintings, stemming from her childhood love of writing “crazy science fiction”.
 Childhood is another recurring theme in her artworks, with the artist exploring this period’s darkness, cynicism and fear through cartoon, which she believes is often a strong medium for communicating psychological themes.
-Ang, now approaching her next academic year at the Slade, intends to switch to sculpture, this being a good transition for her work with form and for developing her own personalised style.
+Ang, now approaching her second year at the Slade, intends to switch to sculpture, this being a good transition for her work with form and for developing her own personalised style.
 However, she suspects that her adventuring into sculpture will not affect her connection to painting, as she plans to keep painting throughout her career.

 When did you move from Kuala Lumpur, Malaysia to Dorset, UK?
 What was your life like there and what struck you about London when you relocated from Dorset?